-Stop Hiring Out for These Home Repairs
+Stop Hiring Out These 10 Home Repairs

 Every homeowner should know a trustworthy electrician, plumber and carpenter.
 But having them do small jobs can get expensive.
 Consider making the fix yourself, instead of making a call to a pro, and you'll save money.
 Plus, you'll build your confidence to tackle other repairs in the future.